mfim/Table_tennis_3dRec/Report/report.md

 Calculating the corner points is then straight forward, as they are the intersection of the edge lines.

+# 1.3 Radial distortion

+The radial distortion cause the world lines not to be imaged as lines, which makes it to difficult to find the lines.
+The scene structure is lost because of the distorted line and it tampers with finding exactly the vanishing points and therefore the vanishing lines.
+The radial distortion may be removed by computing $L(r)$ (the distortion factor) by imposing a cost on the straightness of the lines in the image.

 # 2. Camera Calibration and Position

 ## 2.1 Internal Parameters K